eed3si9n/eed3si9n.com/content/posts/sbt-2.0.0-beta.md

 - sbt 2.x uses Scala 3.x for build definitions and plugins (Both sbt 1.x and 2.x are capable of building Scala 2.x and 3.x)
 - Common settings.
 Bare settings are added to all subprojects, as opposed to just the root subproject, and thus replacing the role that ThisBuild has played.
-- Local/remote cache system that is Bazel-compatible.
+- Local/remote cache system that is Bazel-compatible. `compile` and `test` are both rewritten to be cachable tasks.
 - `test` changed to incremental test.
 - Extension of the unified slash syntax to support query of subprojects.
 - New documentation